 CALGARY AREA

 Affordability

-RBC affordability measure - aggregate
+RBC affordability measure - aggregate Ownership costs as % of household income, Calgary

-Housing affordability is a generally constructive factor in Calgary.
+Source: RBC Economics, RPS, Statistics Canada, Bank of Canada, Royal LePage Housing affordability is a generally constructive factor in Calgary.
 RBC's affordability measure has been in the 'safe zone' for the last eight years, remaining mostly flat since 2015.
 The Calgary market faces a number of issues (e.g. energy sector turmoil, weak confidence, relatively high unemployment rate); however, affordability isn't one of them.
-Source: RBC Economics Research, Brookfield RPS, Statistics Canada, Bank of Canada, Royal LePage Existing home market balance Sales-to-new listings ratio
+Existing home market balance Sales-to-new listings ratio

-Existing home demand and supply are back in balance as the market recovers progressively.
+Source: RBC Economics, Canadian Real Estate Association Existing home demand and supply are back in balance.
 Downward price pressure is easing gradually.
-Home resales hit their cyclical bottom this past winter and have picked up modestly since then.
+New listings fell to a 16-year low in 2019.
+Home resales grew modestly over the first half of the year but stalled thereafter.
 The resulting rise in the sales-to-new listings ratio bodes well for home prices to stabilize in the period ahead.
-Source: RBC Economics Research, Canadian Real Estate Association Months of inventory
+Months of inventory

-For-sale inventories have diminished but remain somewhat elevated.
-The number of months' inventory in Alberta fell from 7.9 at the start of this year (an eight-year high) to 6.8 in September-still a little excessive.
-Active listings in Calgary were down 12% in September, according to the Calgary Real Estate Board.
-This unwound significant increases in 2018.
-Source: RBC Economics Research, Canadian Real Estate Association Rental vacancy rate
+Source: RBC Economics, Canadian Real Estate Association For-sale inventories have diminished but remain somewhat elevated.
+The number of months' inventory in Alberta fell from 7.9 at the start of 2019 (an eight-year high) to 6.9 in January 2020-still a little excessive.
+Active listings in Calgary were down 8% y/y in January, according to the Calgary Real Estate Board.
+Declines last year unwound significant increases in 2018.
+Rental vacancy rate